swang62/subtitle-generator/README.md

 ## Installation and usage

 You have two options, install locally or use docker (recommended).
-Installing with Docker has the advantage of persistence and customization with reverse proxies and volume mounts, etc.
+Installing with Docker has the advantage of persistence and customization with reverse proxies and volume mounts, etc. However, both options require first setting up your environment.

+- ### Setup environment

-Either way, get started by first creating an .env file with the command `cp .env.sample .env`.
-Update the variable MEDIA_FOLDER inside the .env to wherever your media is located.
+  - Get started by first creating an .env file with the command `cp .env.sample .env`.
+  - Update `MEDIA_FOLDER` to wherever your media is located.
+  - Generate a [huggingface token](https://huggingface.co/settings/tokens) and paste it into `HF_TOKEN`.
+  - Accept user agreements for downloading both [segmentation](https://huggingface.co/pyannote/segmentation-3.0) and [diarization](https://huggingface.co/pyannote/speaker-diarization-3.1) models from huggingface.

-- ### Local
+- ### (Option 1) Local

   ```bash
   # Install all dependencies